Jacobite rising of 1745: Aftermath

 After Culloden, government forces spent several weeks searching for rebels, confiscating cattle and burning non-juring Episcopalian and Catholic meeting houses.
-The brutality of these measures was partly driven by a widespread perception on both sides that another landing was imminent.
-Regular soldiers in French service were treated as prisoners of war and exchanged regardless of nationality, but 3,500 captured Jacobites were indicted for treason.
-Of these, 120 were executed, primarily deserters from government forces and members of the Manchester Regiment.
-Some 650 died awaiting trial, 900 were pardoned and the rest transported to the colonies.
+These measures were in part due to a widespread perception by both sides that another landing was imminent.
+Regular soldiers in French service were treated as prisoners of war and exchanged regardless of nationality, but 3,500 Jacobites were indicted for treason.
+Of these, 120 were executed, primarily British Army deserters or members of the Manchester Regiment, 650 died awaiting trial, 900 pardoned, and the rest transported to the colonies.

-The Jacobite lords Kilmarnock, Balmerino and Lovat were beheaded in April 1747, but public opinion was against further trials and the remaining prisoners were pardoned under the 1747 Act of Indemnity.
+The Jacobite lords Kilmarnock, Balmerino and Lovat were beheaded in April 1747, but public opinion was against further trials and the remaining prisoners were released under the General Pardon Act 1746 (20 Geo.
+2. c.
+52).
 They included Flora MacDonald, whose aristocratic admirers collected over £1,500 for her.
 Lord Elcho, Lord Murray and Lochiel were excluded from this and died in exile; Archibald Cameron, responsible for recruiting the Cameron regiment in 1745, was allegedly betrayed by his own clansmen on returning to Scotland and executed on 7 June 1753.

 The government limited confiscations of Jacobite property, since the experience of doing so after 1715 and 1719 showed the cost often exceeded the sales price.
-Under the 1747 Vesting Act, the estates of 51 attainted for their role in 1745 were surveyed by the Court of Exchequer, and 41 forfeited.
-The majority of these were either purchased or claimed by creditors, with 13 made crown land in 1755.
-Under the 1784 Disannexing Act, their heirs were allowed to buy them back, in return for a total payment of £65,000.
+Under the Vesting Act 1747, the estates of 51 individuals attainted for their role in 1745 were surveyed by the Court of Exchequer, of which 41 were confiscated.
+As happened previously, most were either purchased or claimed by creditors, with 13 made Crown land in 1755.
+Under the Disannexing Act 1784 (24 Geo.
+3. Sess.
+2. c.
+57), their heirs were allowed to buy them back, in return for a total payment of £65,000.

 Once north of Edinburgh or inland from ports like Aberdeen, the movement of government troops was hampered by lack of roads or accurate maps of the Highlands.
 To remedy this, new forts were built, the military road network started by Wade finally completed and William Roy made the first comprehensive survey of the Highlands.
 Additional measures were taken to weaken the traditional clan system, which even before 1745 had been under severe stress due to changing economic conditions.
 The most significant was the Heritable Jurisdictions (Scotland) Act 1746, which ended the feudal power of chiefs over their clansmen.
-The Act of Proscription outlawed Highland dress unless worn in military service, although its impact is debated and the law was repealed in 1782.
+The Act of Proscription 1746 outlawed Highland dress unless worn in military service, although its impact is debated and the law was repealed in 1782.